 On top of that, your homeowner’s policy only covers a small amount of business personal property – and it doesn’t cover data whatsoever.

 Let’s keep going.
 If a client gets hurt when they visit your home office, you’re not covered.
 Even if a non-business visitor gets hurt at your home while you’re conducting business, there may be no coverage.
-The last things you need are liability insurance claims to worry about.
+That could be expensive.

 The list goes on and on.